 - 2.12 The plan area is home to a wide variety of businesses.
 There are established retail outlets such as Byford's (wholesale & retail florist) and Willsher & Sons (butchers) that are well known and used by customers from Marks Tey and outside the local area.
 The Marks Tey Hotel, the Shed Centre and Poplar Nurseries are also popular destination businesses.
-There are other outlets along London Road including a Post Office and general provision store, Auto Spares, Pharmacy and three fast food outlets, serving both Marks Tey and surrounding villages. - 2.13 Many of the companies are located around the junctions of the A12 & A120 but there are patches of employment spread across the parish.
+There are other outlets along London Road including a Post Office and general provision store, Auto Spares, Pharmacy and three fast food outlets, serving both Marks Tey and surrounding villages.
+WH Collier Ltd operate the brickworks which is one of the oldest businesses in Marks Tey. - 2.13 Many of the companies are located around the junctions of the A12 & A120 but there are patches of employment spread across the parish.